DAOhaus/paper/README.md

 **Accept Chairman**: Is called by suggested chairman if not the author of the proposal.
 Upon acceptance the funds are sent to Chairman.
 If chairman does not accept, the funds will not be withdrawn.

 **Duplicate / Add-on Proposal**: Duplicate enables a person to copy the contract info and variables, (minus the votes & opinions) — and make any changes you want to it.
 Leaves a pointer back to the parent, so that people can view similar contracts as viable options, or as possible additions.
+This pointing functionality will most likely be a UI feature.

 Duplicates of duplicates are not allowed, and there is nothing stopping a parent from being passed successfully along with it's child.
 They could both be valid proposals, and in some cases could be "amendments" or “add ons” to the original proposal.

 Note: I'm tempted to allow the group to change proposal variables such as who the chairman is, the registry contract, chairman fee, etc... but I feel like creating a NEW contract is a better route, because the truly important things (votes & opinions) need to start from scratch anyways.
-So an emphasis should to put on creating "small, step by step proposals rather than large proposals that take a long time"
+So an emphasis should to put on creating small, step by step proposals rather than large proposals that take a long time.

 ## **Member Management Contract**

 This contract behaves very similar to how the resource contracts work.
 However, there would be no chairperson, and they would not be "duplicatable" as the resource contracts are.

 As little as 1 person could nominate someone that should be voted "off the island" so to speak.
-They would then need to meet the PVR of members confirming or 'yes' voting the nomination to kick a someone out.
+They would then need to meet the popular vote ratio of members confirming to kick a someone out.
 The person in question would have a character limit of 2,000 words in which to defend themselves, and each member would have a 500 word area vouch for or against the member in question and allows links to other places online.

 It's variables and functions are: